Hierarchical Graph Representations in Digital Pathology: Results

 \subsubsection{Impact of $\gnn$ layer type}

 We investigate the impact of two state-of-the-art $\gnn$ layers, \ie $\gin$ and $\pna$ (Figure~\ref{fig:gin_pna}), on the classification performance.
-The experiments use $\cnn$-based node feature initialization and $\lstm$-based jumping knowledge to compute the graph-level embedding.
-The ablation results in Table~\ref{tab:gnn_layer} demonstrate that $\gnn$ with $\pna$ layer outperform $\gnn$ with $\gin$ layer for all four $\gnn$s in this work.
-It can be accounted to the higher expressive power of $\pna$ layer that operates on graphs with continuous node features.
-The series of aggregators with degree-scalers in a $\pna$ layer includes additional network parameters compared to single aggregator-based $\gin$ layer, which allows more flexibility and learning ability in the network.
+The experiments use $\cnn$-based node feature initialization and $\lstm$-based jumping knowledge.
+Results in Table~\ref{tab:gnn_layer} demonstrate that $\gnn$s with $\pna$ layers outperform $\gnn$s with $\gin$ layers, for all the four $\gnn$ constructions.